 Another phenomenon that occurs within group settings is group polarization.
 Group polarization (Teger & Pruitt, 1967) is the strengthening of an original group attitude after the discussion of views within a group.
 That is, if a group initially favors a viewpoint, after discussion the group consensus is likely a stronger endorsement of the viewpoint.
 Conversely, if the group was initially opposed to a viewpoint, group discussion would likely lead to stronger opposition.
 Group polarization explains many actions taken by groups that would not be undertaken by individuals.
 Group polarization can be observed at political conventions, when platforms of the party are supported by individuals who, when not in a group, would decline to support them.
+Recently, some theorists have argued that group polarization may be partly responsible for the extreme political partisanship that seems ubiquitous in modern society.
+Given that people can self-select media outlets that are most consistent with their own political views, they are less likely to encounter opposing viewpoints.
+Over time, this leads to a strengthening of their own perspective and of hostile attitudes and behaviors towards those with different political ideals.
+Remarkably, political polarization leads to open levels of discrimination that are on par with, or perhaps exceed, racial discrimination (Iyengar & Westwood, 2015).
 A more everyday example is a group’s discussion of how attractive someone is.
 Does your opinion change if you find someone attractive, but your friends do not agree?
 If your friends vociferously agree, might you then find this person even more attractive?

 Interestingly, the opposite of social loafing occurs when the task is complex and difficult (Bond & Titus, 1983; Geen, 1989).
-Remember the previous discussion of choking under pressure?
-This happens when you perform a difficult task and your individual performance can be evaluated.
 In a group setting, such as the student work group, if your individual performance cannot be evaluated, there is less pressure for you to do well, and thus less anxiety or physiological arousal (Latané, Williams, & Harkens, 1979).
 This puts you in a relaxed state in which you can perform your best, if you choose (Zajonc, 1965).
 If the task is a difficult one, many people feel motivated and believe that their group needs their input to do well on a challenging project (Jackson & Williams, 1985).
-Given what you learned about social loafing, what advice would you give a new professor about how to design group projects?
-If you suggested that individuals’ efforts should not be evaluated, to prevent the anxiety of choking under pressure, but that the task must be challenging, you have a good understanding of the concepts discussed in this section.
-Alternatively, you can suggest that individuals’ efforts should be evaluated, but the task should be easy so as to facilitate performance.
-Good luck trying to convince your professor to only assign easy projects!